Ibrahemiyad/Ibrahemiyad/README.md

 # Hi there!
-I'm Ibrahem Deek 👋
+I'm Ibrahim Deek 👋
 *Graduate Student | Passionate Learner | Tech Enthusiast*

 ---

 ## Profile
-Passionate and driven, eager to improve and showcase my skills in a professional setting.
+Hello!
+I'm Ibrahim, a dedicated graduate of An-Najah National University with a background in Management Information Systems.
+I am passionate about improving my skills and showcasing my abilities through projects and certifications.
 ---

 ## Skills